 Spare change of clothes

 Definitely for baby, probably for a toddler and maybe a spare top for mum too.
 And underpants for children who are toilet training.
-“If I know I’m going to be out all day I take spare change of clothes and my nappy mat,” says Chloe Mills.
+“If I know I’m going to be out all day I take a spare change of clothes and my nappy mat,” says Chloe Mills.

 Nappy disposal bags